department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-conversation-guide.md

 ## Task 3: Update and save settings for an existing channel - 5 minutes

 1. Thank you, all of that is really helpful for our team.
-Now, please go ahead and see if you can sign up for updates on your medications.
+Now, imagine you want to set yourself up notifications about the delivery of your medications.
+Show me how you would do that.
 Continue to talk out loud and share what you're thinking.
 2. **If needed, when in edit mode:** While you're here making this change, I'd like to pause and ask you a couple of questions.
    - You got here by clicking edit - is that what you expected?
    - How are you able to receive the notifications you see here?
 Why do you think that is?